-The Whittier Area is in the northeastern-most portion of the Central Basin and historically has not been used for significant water supplies due to poor natural water quality conditions (high total dissolved solids) and low production rates.
+The Whittier Area is in the northeastern-most portion of the Central Basin and historically has not been used for significant water supplies due to poor natural water quality conditions (high total dissolved solids concentrations) and low production rates.
 Some minor pumping does occur towards the western end.
 Because of this, WRD does not maintain long term hydrographs for this area, but does track current groundwater levels from its recently constructed monitoring wells.
-Over the past WY, the groundwater levels rose on average 7.8 feet in the Whittier Area.
+Over the past WY, the groundwater levels fell 6.5 feet on average in the Whittier Area.